Reception

 English - we have continued on with our RWI lessons.
 During these sessions we all focus on phonics, reading, spelling and sentence development.
 We have also been working on our pre-cursive handwriting in which we focus on how to write our letters, starting on the line.
 We are continuing to work hard on our common exception words, reading them in class every day!

 Maths - this week we have been working on number up to 50.
 We have used our tens and ones to make the numbers and found them on our number grids.
 We have also done lots of work on tens and ones, and what each digit in a two digit number means.We have used our tens and ones to make the number, we have also drawn the number using a part part whole model to show how it can be partitioned or separated.
+Our key focus this week has been one more and one less than a two digit number and becoming confident users of our number grids.

-Art - this week the children have continued with their printing unit this week with Miss Evan,s looking at how to create an image with different materials..
+Art - this week the children have continued with their printing unit this week with Miss Evans looking at how to create an image with different materials..

 Many congratulations to this week’s winners…